 - Avoid excessive 'jiggling' or 'twisting' of cables and connectors going to/from the DAS, as these actions can loosen wires and/or bend pins on connectors to create disconnect/short conditions.

-If you think you've damaged your DAS, these are some signs you can look for:
+If you think you've damaged your DAS, here are some signs to look for:

 - Does it smell/look burned at any of the connectors?